 So I dug around in the basement and found my old White Mountain 300 Apple Parer, Corer, and Slicer.
 I was able to determine it was still sharp in that time-honored old fashion way of taking a good-sized slice of my knuckle off while adjusting it.
 Yup, sharp indeed, though a little rusty.
 Good thing my tetanus vaccine is up to date.

-On to the recipe.
-Now I love potatoes in any form and fried as chips is a favorite.
+I love potatoes in any form and fried as chips is a favorite.
 Since this recipe is potato, oil, and salt I knew it had the basics down perfectly.
 The ribbons were narrower than the photo.
 A turning vegetable slicer is simply a different sort of gadget from one designed to do apples.
 Mine is meant to peel the thin skin of an apple.
 I was able to adjust it to go deeper, but that wasn’t the issue.
-The thinness of the ribbon, a mere 1/6″ inch, was fine.
+The thinness of the ribbon, a mere 1/6 inch, was fine.
 It made for quick frying and crispy potato ribbons.
 But the width was about half of what it looks like in the book.
 The potato ribbons, though thin and narrow, fried up fine.
 Two minutes on one side, two on the other.
-Drained, salted, devored.
+Drained, salted, devoured.
 Yum.

-The main disadvantage of making these ribbons was the parer produced about an ounce of ribbon from a 9 ounce potato.
-The rest was waste. well, I did fry the pieces up, but they weren’t chips.
+The main disadvantage of making these ribbon fries was the parer produced about an ounce of ribbon from a 9-ounce potato.
+The rest was wasted.
+Well, I did fry the pieces up, but they weren’t chips.
 More like french fry scraps.
 There isn’t any way with my type of parer to do a second peeling.
 The machine pushes the “peeled” potato along so it then gets cored and sliced.
 Perfect for apple pies.
-But winding up with most of the potato in 1/4″ slices and a “core” of solid potato wasn’t the desired end goal here
+But winding up with most of the potato in 1/4″ slices and a “core” of solid potato wasn’t the desired end goal here.